 It seems to be working with equal results regardless of the medicine.
 It works with creamy antibiotics , capsules emptied into juice, and mostly works with prednisone (but nothing can completely overpower the nastiness that is liquid prednisone).

-The bonus is that since it doesn’t bother her as much (or maybe it’s a sugar high) she now drinks the medicine herself.
+Pea administers the medication to herself once I measure out the dosage.
 I fill the syringe with the correct dosage while she continues eating her popsicle.
-I hand it to her, she depresses it in her mouth herself, and pops the popsicle back in her mouth!
+I hand it to her, she depresses it in her mouth herself, then pops the popsicle back in her mouth!

 Giving kids medicine doesn’t have to be a battle!
 If your child never has to take medicines (I am jealous) and good for you!
 If your child just takes them without a battle, then I guess my child really is a little

 Share this tip with anyone that has to give medicine to toddlers.
 I tell everyone.
 Random people in line at the pharmacy, random people that read my blog …. 😉